 Federal, State, and/or Hill College Financial Aid Policies and Procedures are subject to change.
-For the most up-to-date version of policies and procedures, visit our website at www.hillcollege.edu.
+For the most up-to-date version of policies and procedures, Please refer to the Hill College website.

 Benefits for Texas Veterans

 Honorably discharged Texas veterans whose educational benefits from the Veterans Administration have been used up or lapsed may be entitled to free tuition under the state law.
 Texas Veterans and/or their dependents, who have exhausted their educational benefits, may attend Hill College under the Hazelwood Act.
 All students qualifying for the Hazelwood Veteran's benefits will be exempt from tuition and educational related fees up to a maximum of 150 credit hours.
 Student service fees and late charges will be the responsibility of the student and are to be collected at registration.